jason-ash/jtash/src/posts/20231113-using-chatgpt.md

    answer questions about my code, but still be general enough to help me learn about high-level topics as well.

-3. I am exctied for models that we can run locally.
+3. I am excited for models that we can run locally.
 I have played around with hosting models using <a href="https://ollama.ai/">Ollama</a>.
 I think the idea of having a model running in the background of your computer, always aware of what you're doing, is very powerful.
 It's so powerful, in fact, that